MusaZhanybekov/project-docs-ytsoy/README.md

 Maximize the return on the marketing investments of e-commerce business by:

 - understand the business better;
+- increase loyalty and users engagement (customer loyalty program);
+- create Social Media Marketing campaign based on customer segmentation;
+- remarketing / retargeting marketing campaign;
 - predict new product launches;

-- increase loyalty and users engagement;

-- remarketing / retargeting marketing campaigns;

-Thus, clustering customers into different groups improves the quality of recommendation, helps decision-makers identify market segments more clearly and therefore develop more effective strategies.
+Thus, clustering customers into different groups improves the quality of recommendation *(customer loyalty program)*, helps identify market segments more clearly and develop more effective strategies.